 This course presents an in-depth look at contributing factors that lead to departure from ministry.
 It requires students to evaluate the place of relationships as a key building block of sustainability.
-Consideration is given to insights shared by contributing writers from multiple disciplines for maximizing ministry effectiveness through relationships with God, parishioners,
+Consideration is given to insights shared by contributing writers from multiple disciplines for maximizing ministry effectiveness through relationships with God, parishioners, denominational leadership, local church boards, the family, and the community.
+Special attention is given to the assumption that long-term tenure facilitates ministerial success.

-Core course for Doctor of Ministry degree programs.
+Prerequisite or sequence recommendation: Core course for Doctor of Ministry degree programs.
+Requirements this course will fulfill: Ministries

-Relationships for a Lifetime of Ministry, Graduate Study Guide; Relationships: The Ministerial Imperative by Carl Chrisner; Work with Me: The 8 Blind Spots Between Men and Women in Business by Barbara Annis and John Gray; Interpersonal Relationship Skills For Ministers edited by Jeanine Bozeman and Argile Smith; Resilient Ministry: What Pastors Told Us About Surviving and Thriving by Tasha Chapman, Bob Burns, and Donald Guthrie; Developing Leaders for the Church: Biblical Principles of Leadership Empowerment by Lattis Campbell; Men Are from Mars, Women Are from Venus: The Classic Guide to Understanding the Opposite Sex by John Gray: Relationships: A Mess Worth Making by Timothy Lane and Paul David Tripp; Forgive and Love Again: Healing Wounded Relationships by John W. Nieder and Thomas M. Thompson; If Only I Could Relate to the People I'm Related To by Stan Toler; Dangerous Calling: Confronting the Unique Challenges of Pastoral Ministry by Paul David Tripp; and The Holy Bible
+Relationships for a Lifetime of Ministry, Graduate Study Guide; Relationships: The Ministerial Imperative by Carl Chrisner: Work with Me: The 8 Blind Spots Between Men and Women in Business by Barbara Annis and John Gray; Interpersonal Relationship Skills For Ministers edited by Jeanine Bozeman and Argile Smith; Resilient Ministry: What Pastors Told Us About Surviving and Thriving by Tasha Chapman, Bob Burns, and Donald Guthrie; Developing Leaders for the Church: Biblical Principles of Leadership Empowerment by Lattis Campbell; Men Are from Mars, Women Are from Venus: The Classic Guide to Understanding the Opposite Sex by John Gray; Relationships: A Mess Worth Making by Timothy Lane and Paul David Tripp; Forgive and Love Again: Healing Wounded Relationships by John W. Nieder and Thomas M. Thompson; If Only I Could Relate to the People I'm Related To by Stan Toler; Dangerous Calling: Confronting the Unique Challenges of Pastoral Ministry by Paul David Tripp; and The Holy Bible.